2sic/landing-page-builder/readme.md

 <img src="app-icon.png" align="right" width="200px">

+# Important - this App is for 2sic only

+It's not meant for distribution

 # Landing Page Builder App for .net CMSs

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)